-Using an Alabama state court records search by name, Infotracer gives you court records on demand.
-Lookup public court records from Alabama quickly and easily and enjoy free, instant access to thousands of Alabama court records whenever you use Infotracer.
+Using an Alabama state court records search by name, Infotracer gives you court case information on demand.
+Lookup public court records from this state quickly and easily and enjoy free, instant access to thousands of AL court records whenever you use Infotracer.

 In 2012, the Alabama courts received 504,149 filings.
 In 2016, the number of filings increased by 54.1% and counted 776,904 filings and had 755,261 outgoing cases

 |Court Type||Incoming Caseloads|

 Domestic relations caseload of Alabama at year end of 2016 has decreased by 11.9% compared to the last 5 years, in 2012 the number of incoming cases have been 94,134.

 |Year||Domestic Relations Caseload||Total Statewide Caseload|

 The number of criminal cases in Alabama courts counts to 229,606, with 137,416 felony cases and 92,190 misdemeanors accordingly.

 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|